dirkvl/FairPhone/README.md

 ### Reference design

-For myself and later others I am making some reference design for hardware extensions.
+To speed up development and prevent duplication of efforts all around there will be multiple reference designs available later for different applications.

 [LINK to subfolder](https://github.com/dirkvl/FairPhone/tree/master/ReferenceDesign)